may/calmwater1/README.md

 ## PROJECTS
-p [optional: life_context] or lp - list projects for the current or given life context p all - list all projects regardless of life context p keyword - view project with keyword p keyword title - create project with keyword and title tag keyword - add tags to project? plc keyword life_context - edit life context (home, work, etc.) pt keyword action_context task - add a task to project with keyword in action_context with a title of task #pt stands for project task
+p or lp - list projects for the current or given life context p all - list all projects regardless of life context p keyword - view project with keyword p keyword title - create project with keyword and title tag keyword - add tags to project? pt keyword action_context task - add a task to project with keyword in action_context with a title of task #pt stands for project task
 ## HABITS
 xh - list habits